Kahler-Einstein metrics, canonical random point processes and birational geometry: Analytic setup

 \subsubsection{Metrics, weights and $\theta-$psh functions}

-We will denote by $\left\Vert \cdot\right\Vert $ a Hermitian metric on $L.$ Occasionally we will use additive notation for metrics, where the metric is represented by a \emph{weight} denoted by $\phi,$ which is a short hand for a collection of local functions: if $s$ is a trivializing local holomorphic section of $L,$ i.e. $s$ is non-vanishing an a given open set $U$ in $X,$ then $\phi_{|U}:=\log\left\Vert s\right\Vert ^{2}.$ In this notation the normalized curvature current of $L$ may be (locally) represented as $\theta:=dd^{c}\phi.$ Following standard practice it will also be convenient to identify positively curved metrics on $L$ with $\theta-$psh functions, as follows.
-Fixing once and for all a continuous Hermitian metric $\left\Vert \cdot\right\Vert $ on $L$ any other continuous metric may be written as
+We will denote by $\left\Vert \cdot\right\Vert $ a Hermitian metric on $L.$ Occasionally we will use additive notation for metrics, where the metric is represented by a \emph{weight} denoted by $\phi,$ which is a short hand for a collection of local functions: if $s$ is a trivializing local holomorphic section of $L,$ i.e. $s$ is non-vanishing an a given open set $U$ in $X,$ then $\phi_{|U}:=\log\left\Vert s\right\Vert ^{2}.$ In this notation the normalized curvature form of $\left\Vert \cdot\right\Vert $ may be (locally) written as

+representing, globally, the first Chern class $c_{1}(L)$ in the cohomology group $H^{2}(X,\R)\cap H^{2}(X,\Z).$ More generally, if the weight $\phi$ is in $L_{loc}^{1},$ the previous formula defines the curvature as a current on $X.$ A (possibly singular( metric is said to be of positive curvature if $\theta\geq0$ holds in the sense of currents.
+Following standard practice it will also be convenient to identify positively curved metrics on $L$ with $\theta-$psh functions, as follows.
+Fixing once and for all a smooth Hermitian metric $\left\Vert \cdot\right\Vert $ on $L$ any other continuous metric may be written as

 for a continuous function $\varphi$ on $X,$ i.e. $\varphi\in C^{0}(X).$ In particular, the curvature current of the metric $\left\Vert \cdot\right\Vert _{\varphi}^{2}$ may then be written as